Aniket21mathur/CSN-232-Starvation-Free-Reader-Writer-Problem/README.md

 # Starvation-Free-Reader-Writer-Problem Solution
 ## Aniket Mathur(17116008)

-The core code is in a .cpp file named **starvationfree.cpp**.
+The core code is in a .cpp file named **starvation_free.cpp**.
 The program can be executed by runing the above cpp file.

-There are two functions reader and writer.
+There are two functions `reader` and `writer`.
 It is considered that there are 20 reader threads and 5 writer threads.
 The **pthread.h** library of C++ is used to generate threads.
 The reader and writer threads reads/writes a global variables `shared_var`.
 Semaphores used are `rcnt`, `addt` and `rdwr`.

 # Semaphores
 Semaphore is simply a variable that is non-negative and shared between threads.
 A semaphore is a signaling mechanism, and a thread that is waiting on a semaphore can be signaled by another thread.
 It uses two atomic operations, 1)wait, and 2) signal for the process synchronization.
 The following sempahores are used here: